Trisophic-Union/Core-Documents/Constitution/Constitution.md

 To include ethical considerations in the political endeavor, this office represents philosophical and ethical points of view.

-Can override any actions or decisions that are demmed unethical.
-As a consequence, the actions are to be challenged in the Judical Branch.
+Can override any actions or decisions that are deemed unethical.
+As a consequence, the actions are to be challenged in the Judicial Branch.

 Must also make note and use data from the Mediacative Branch.